hermannpencole/nifi-swagger-client/docs/FlowApi.md

 # **scheduleComponents**
 > ScheduleComponentsEntity scheduleComponents(id, body)

-Schedule or unschedule comopnents in the specified Process Group.
+Schedule or unschedule components in the specified Process Group.